y-ken/fluent-plugin-geoip/README.md

 Add original tag name into filtered record using SetTagKeyMixin.<br />
 Further details are written at http://docs.fluentd.org/articles/in_exec

+* `skip_adding_null_record` (default: false)

+Skip adding geoip fields when this valaues to `true`.
+On the case of getting nothing of GeoIP info (such as local IP), it will output the original record without changing anything.

 * `remove_tag_prefix`
 * `remove_tag_suffix`